Mpak1996/TryHackMeModules/Linux Fundamentals/LinuxFundamentals3.md

 ## Task 5 Processes 101

+* If we were to launch a process where the previous ID was "300", what would the ID of this new process be?

+    Answer: **301**

+* If we wanted to cleanly kill a process, what signal would we send it?

+    Answer: **SIGTERM**

+* Locate the process that is running on the deployed instance (10.10.43.107).
+What flag is given?

+    Answer: **THM{PROCESSES}**

+* What command would we use to stop the service "myservice"?

+    Answer: **systemctl stop myservice**

+* What command would we use to start the same service on the boot-up of the system?

+    Answer: **systemctl enable myservice**

+* What command would we use to bring a previously backgrounded process back to the foreground?

+    Answer: **fg**

 ## Task 6 Maintaining Your System: Automatation

 ## Task 7 Maintaining Your System: Package Management